ChimeraPy/Pipelines/mmlapipe/pose/README.md

 ## Example Config File
 There is an example config file named "multi_pose_demo.json".
-That has two separate video node for two video src : webcam and an online video.
-It also has two separate save node for saving webcam to video mp4 format and online video as df csv format.
+That has 4 separate video node for 4 video src : webcam and online videos.
+It also has 4 separate save nodes for saving videos to video mp4 format or as df csv format.

 ## Saved Result Example:
 ### Pose Estimation